MicrosoftDocs/azure-docs/articles/azure-sql/migration-guides/managed-instance/sql-server-to-sql-managed-instance-assessment-rules.md

 **Title: TSQL job step includes unsupported commands in Azure SQL Managed Instance**

 **Description**
+Category: Warning
 It is a job step that runs TSQL scripts at scheduled time.
-TSQL job step includes unsupported commands which is not supported in Azure SQL Managed Instance.
+TSQL job step includes unsupported commands which are not supported in Azure SQL Managed Instance.
-Category: Warning

 **Recommendation**